gassama94/Guess-my-number/README.md

 * Finally, I enabled GitHub Pages for my repository by going to the "Settings" tab on my repository page, scrolling down to the "GitHub Pages" section, and selecting "Branch: website" under "Source".

 That's it!
-Now my yoga Game is deployed on GitHub and accessible to anyone at https://[Guessmynumber].gassama94.github.io/Guess-my-number/.
-With Gitpod, the entire process was made much easier and streamlined.
+Now my Game is deployed on GitHub and accessible to anyone.

 ## Github Preparation
 * It is possible to copy or clone the repository to directly for deployment.